-To avoid that, you can leave caps enabled (the default), use any word delimiter except the empty string or use the en_eff wordlist, which was checked to be a prefix code (i.e. it does not contain words that start with other words in the list).
+To avoid that, you can leave caps enabled (the default), use any word delimiter except the empty string or use the en\eff wordlist, which was checked to be a prefix code (i.e. it does not contain words that start with other words in the list).
+The pt-br is also a secure prefix code.